Marcus Marshall (footballer): Return to Grimsby Town

 On 29 June 2015, Marshall signed for Conference National side Grimsby Town on a one-year deal.

+Marshall played in Grimsby's play-off campaign but was an unused substitute in the 3–1 victory over Forest Green Rovers in the 2016 National League play-off final at Wembley, seeing Grimsby promoted to League Two after a six-year absence from the Football League.

-Marshall was released when his contract expired at the end of the season.
+Following promotion to the Football League, Marshall was released when his contract expired at the end of the season having only made 16 league appearances throughout the season.

 Non-League

 Following his release from Grimsby, Marshall signed a one-year deal for National League North side Boston United.
 Marshall signed for Coalville Town on loan on 24 March 2017.

 On 19 June 2017 Marshall signed with Alfreton Town.
 He joined Hyde United on a one-month loan deal in December 2017, debuting in the club's 3–1 home victory over Scarborough Athletic on 23 December 2017.
 He returned to Alfreton Town at the completion of the loan period.

 On 13 June 2018 he joined Matlock Town.

 On 27 March 2020, Marshall joined Basford United for an undisclosed fee.

 On 17 January 2022, he returned to Northern Premier League Premier Division rivals Matlock Town for an undisclosed fee along with Terry Hawkridge.

 On 22 March 2022, Marshall signed a short-term contract with National League North side AFC Telford United that would expire at the end of the 2021–22 season.

-Marshall was released at the end of the 2021–22 season.
+He was released at the end of the 2021–22 season.

 Marshall signed for Mickleover in May 2022 ahead of the 2022–23 season.
+Following a loan spells back at Basford, Marshall signed for Eastwood CFC for the 2023–24 season.